 Undocumented expenses will not be reimbursed, with the following exceptions:

 If either of these options is elected, the employee must submit a signed statement detailing the items being claimed and showing the calculated dollar value of each.
-This signed statement must be attached to the Universal Voucher form.
+This signed statement must be attached to the UMBC Request for Reimbursement Form.